arangodb/arangodb/Documentation/UserManual/Transactions.md

 In contrast, transactions that modify data in more than one collection are automatically synchronised to disk.
-This comes at the cost of several disk sync For a multi-collection transaction, the call to the `TRANSACTION` function will only return only after the data of all modified collections has been synchronised to disk and the transaction has been made fully durable.
+This comes at the cost of several disk sync For a multi-collection transaction, the call to the `_executeTransaction` function will only return only after the data of all modified collections has been synchronised to disk and the transaction has been made fully durable.
 This not only reduces the risk of losing data in case of a crash but also ensures consistency after a restart.